UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/welcome.md

 ## Week of 4-7-2023

 ### **Tasks completed**
 *Started work on the arena drawing*
 So far, we've gotten the webcam calibrated and undistorted (see week 3-31).
 Today, we start work on the printing of the detections, consequently drawing the box of the arena on the screen.
 Last week, we managed to print out the coordinates of the tags.
 Today, we want to use these detections and distinguish between the different tags detected.
-This is proving difficult because ~~I am a dumbass~~ the documntation is ~~ass~~ outdated.
+This is proving difficult because ~~I am a dumbass~~ and the documntation is ~~ass~~ outdated.
 So far, this is my approach to tag distinction:

 ```
 for res in results: